ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/cmsis_rtx_vs/threads.md

 ```
 ## Create threads

 You can now implement the functionality of the threads themselves.
-Start with a simple example... each thread will say hello, and then pause for a period, forever.
+Start with a simple example.
+Each thread will say hello, and then pause for a period, forever.

 Click on the `+` icon within the `Source Files` Group, and add a new file `threads.c`.
-Populate with the below.
+Populate with the contents below.

 ```C
 #include "cmsis_os2.h"